 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principal operating revenue of the CSA's enterprise fund is charges to customers for sanitation services.
+The principal operating revenue of the CSA's enterprise funds are charges to customers for sanitation services and water sales.
 Operating expenses for enterprise funds include the cost of salaries and benefits, services and supplies, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting these definitions are reported as nonoperating revenues and expenses.